 Many popular games use hitscan, but how good a job does it do at simulating actual firearms, and does this even matter?

 Well, needless to say, real bullets don’t travel through space at infinite speed along a perfectly straight line, so hitscan is far from being a realistic ballistics simulation.
 Still, in most games, this doesn’t really matter since the distances between players are usually so small that bullet travel time and trajectory hardly matter.

 But even so, many popular FPS and TPS games from the past two decades put a lot of stock in realism, and developers usually implement some tweaks in order to help hitscan emulate realistic ballistics better.

 For example, you’ve undoubtedly noticed how firing automatic weapons in shooting games lowers their accuracy due to “recoil” or how some games that feature long-distance sniping require you to aim above the target that you want to hit.
 These are some of the tweaks applied to hitscan in an effort to make the experience more realistic and more balanced.

-Still, even when modified in this way, there are still balancing issues with certain weapons, which is why many games actually feature hybrid systems, using hitscan for some weapons while using projectile ballistics for others.
+Still, even when modified in this way, there are some balancing issues with certain weapons, which is why many games actually feature hybrid systems, using hitscan for some weapons while using projectile ballistics for others.

 Now that we’ve mentioned projectile ballistics, how does this system differ from hitscan and is it really a better alternative?

-As we have established, if a game uses projectile ballistics, the projectile is an actual in-game object that is affected by the physics engine – size, weight, velocity, wind, and other factors can affect the behavior of the projectile after it is fired.
+As we have established, if a game uses projectile ballistics, the projectile is rendered as an actual in-game object that is affected by the physics engine – size, weight, velocity, wind, and some other factors can affect the behavior of the projectile after it is fired.
 As such, the player needs to account for these factors when aiming, especially when the target is moving and/or far away.